ULHPC/ulhpc-docs/docs/systems/aion/index.md

 ### Cooling

 The BullSequana XH2000 is a fan less innovative cooling solution which is ultra-energy-efficient (targeting a PUE very close to 1) using an enhanced version of the Bull [Direct Liquid Cooling (DLC)](../../data-center/index.md#direct-liquid-cooling) technology.
-A separate **hot**-water circuit minimizes the total energy consumption of a system.
+A separate hot-water circuit minimizes the total energy consumption of a system.
 For more information: see [[Direct] Liquid Cooling](../../data-center/index.md#direct-liquid-cooling).

 The illustration on the right shows an exploded view of a compute blade with the cold plate and heat spreaders.

 ![](images/aion_DLC_blade_splitted_view.png){: style="width:300px;float: right;" }

 The DLC[^1] components in the rack are:

-* Compute nodes (CPU, Memory, Drives, GPU)
+- Compute nodes (CPU, Memory, Drives, GPU)
-* High Speed Interconnect: HDR
+- High Speed Interconnect: HDR
-* Management network: Ethernet management switches
+- Management network: Ethernet management switches
-* Power Supply Unit: DLC shelves
+- Power Supply Unit: DLC shelves

 The cooling area in the rack is composed of:

-* 3 Hydraulic chassis (HYCs) for 2+1 redundancy at the bottom of the cabinet, 10.5U height.
+- 3 Hydraulic chassis (HYCs) for 2+1 redundancy at the bottom of the cabinet, 10.5U height.
   - Each HYCs dissipates at a maximum of 240W in the air.
-* A primary manifold system connects the University hot-water loop to the HYCs primary water inlets
+- A primary manifold system connects the University hot-water loop to the HYCs primary water inlets
-* A secondary manifold system connects HYCs outlets to each blade in the compute cabinet
+- A secondary manifold system connects HYCs outlets to each blade in the compute cabinet

 [^1]: All DLC components are built on a cold plate which cools all components by direct contact, except DIMMS for which custom heat spreaders evacuate the heat to the cold plate.

 ## Login/Access servers

-* Aion has 2 access servers (256 GB of memory each, general access) `access[1-2]`
+- Aion has 2 access servers (256 GB of memory each, general access) `access[1-2]`
   - Each login node has two sockets, each socket is populated with an [AMD EPYC 7452](https://www.amd.com/fr/products/cpu/amd-epyc-7452) processor (2.2 GHz, 32 cores)

 !!! warning "Access servers are not meant for compute!"
     - The `module` command is not available on the access servers, only on the compute nodes
     - **you MUST NOT run any computing process on the access servers**.

 ## Rack Cabinets